hexpresso/WU-2019/EscapeGameSogeti/BadVM/README.md

 ### Cracking the VM
 Once all opcodes are known, we see that our input is xored with a constant, then compared to the reference string seen before.
 This reference string is 29 char long, so we guess that the flag should be 29 char long.

-All bytes of our key is xored, the result is checked only in the end.
+It's worth noted that all bytes of our key is xored whatever if it's right or wrong, the result is checked only in the end.
 That's easy for us: let's trace the program, see all xored bytes and print them.
 The 0x0000555555554b9b function is used to XOR the bytes.
 So we just can print them:
 ```bash
 gef➤  x/30i 0x0000555555554b9b
    0x555555554b9b:	push   rbp